fiorix/go-daemon/README.md

 It executes a program for you doing things that daemons do: switch to another user and group, switch the directory of execution, detach from the terminal and create a pid file.
-While the program runs, it consumes its output (stdout and stderr) and write to a log file.
+While the program runs, it consumes its output (stdout and stderr) and write to a log file *consuming minimum resources*.

 It also handles all signals (SIGINT, SIGTERM, etc) and forward them to the program being managed.
 On SIGHUP, **god** recycles its log file making it easy to integrate with logrotate.
-If SIGHUP is not supported by your program **god** can handle it without forwarding the signal and making the program immune to hangups using the *--nohup* command line option.
+If SIGHUP is not supported by your program, **god** can handle the signal itself and not forward to your program, making it immune to hangups.

 Go daemon is inspired by [twistd](http://twistedmatrix.com/documents/current/core/howto/basics.html#auto1), but primarily for running servers written in the
 [Go Programming Language](http://golang.org) that don't (or just can't) care about daemonizing.
-It can also be used for running php, python and any other type of long lived programs that need to be daemonized.
+However, it can also be used for running php, python and any other type of long lived programs that need to be daemonized.

-A typical command line look like this:
+A typical command line looks like this:

 	god --nohup --logfile foo.log --pidfile foo.pid --user nobody --group nobody --rundir /opt/foo -- ./foobar --foobar-opts